monilshah23/FinTech-/Assignment_1/README.md

 The company’s major advantage which keeps them separate from the crowd is that they provide over 70 various pre-defined portfolios which are made from more than 40 ETFs from 9 different providers like including [Vanguard, iShares and Schwab](https://www.wealthprofessional.ca/news/industry-news/five-best-robo-advisors-in-canada/356959) .
 These portfolios are created for different types of risk tolerance and to have a good diversification for the investors with geographic options like Canada, the US and global markets.
 They mainly focus on capital appreciation (growth focused), steady income(income focused) or wealth retention (conservative focused) portfolios.

-On top of the various portfolio options, investors also have benefit of dedicated Personal Portfolio Manager and support team.
-Once the portfolio is selected and funds are invested the manager will review and rebalance it periodically so that the investments are well aligned to the clients objectives. https://www.finder.com/ca/justwealth-robo-advisor
+On top of the various portfolio options, investors also have benefit of dedicated *Personal Portfolio Manager* and support team.
+Once the portfolio is selected and funds are invested, the manager will review and rebalance it periodically so that the investments are well aligned to the clients financial objectives. https://www.finder.com/ca/justwealth-robo-advisor

 ![](https://www.justwealth.com/wp-content/uploads/2015/12/justwealth-investing-stages.png?x42623)
 https://www.justwealth.com/investment-process/